Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/getting-started/chat-rules.md

 5. **Do not harass players or moderators.**
 6. **Do not complain about games or players.**
 7. **Do not discuss chat rules or moderators.** If you do not like something a moderator did, you can ask them why they did it using `/msg name message` in private.
 If they do not respond, or if you feel they have been abusive, you can contact `berserkgames@gmail.com`.
-8. **Bots are not allowed.** No, the ones from Geekshed/Tabletop Simulator are not covered by this rule.
+8. **Bots are not allowed.** GeekShed/Tabletop Simulator bots are the obvious exception.
 9. **No hate speech.
 Do not joke about it either.**
 10. **No external advertising.** You may advertise your table within reason.
 11. **Do not spam chat.
 Do not participate in group spam.**

+*All rules also apply to your username.*

 !!!help "Admin Abuse?"
     If you feel an admin has been abusive please consider the following points: